Social-Lending-Library/SocialLibrary/README.md

 **Required Features**

 * Users can create an account with SocialLibrary with a username and password.
+* Existing users can log into their SocialLibrary account with a username and password.
 * Users can search for Books by title, article, or IBSN.
 * Users can create Book Lists of books.
 * Users can add and delete books to Book Lists.